Haritarani/GettingCleaningData/README.md

 Script Changes.

-Once the source file is downloaded, you will need to make one modification to the R file before you can process the data.
+Once the source file is downloaded, you will need write the R script to perform the below actions .
+The script name is run_Analysis.R

 Project Summary